razgaon/anthropic-docify/langdocs/docs/use_cases/apis/index.md

-# APIChain Reference Documentation
+# APIs

 ## Introduction

 APIChain allows using large language models (LLMs) to interact with APIs by constructing a chain of the LLM and API docs.
 By providing a natural language question relevant to the API documentation, APIChain can query the API and retrieve information.

 This reference guide will cover:

 - Basic usage and setup
 - Examples with OpenMeteo, TMDB, ListenNotes and more
 - Advanced querying and chaining
 - Customizing prompts and parsing

 ## Basic Usage